-Having established that the concern is low level, the DSL or Principal as appropriate will discuss it with the individual who has raised it and will take any other steps to investigate it as necessary.
-Most low level concerns by their very nature are likely to be minor and will be dealt with by means of management guidance, training, etc. The person to which the low level concern relates should be informed of any concern raised about them once all risk has been identified and assessed.
+Having established that the concern is low level, the DSL or Principal as appropriate will first discuss it with the individual who has raised it and will take any other steps to investigate it as necessary.
+Most low-level concerns by their very nature are likely to be minor and will be dealt with by means of management guidance, training, etc. The person to which the low-level concern relates must be informed of any concern raised about them once all risk has been identified and assessed.
+The person who has raised the low-level concern about their colleague will remain anonymous.

-What records will be kept?
+15.6 What records will be kept?